SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 ## 📡 Receiver Hardware

-It is essential you use boards equipped with high-quality antennas to ensure signal integrity and range.
-Hardware that features a PCB antenna is generally the best option for use as a receiver.
+To ensure optimal signal integrity and range, it is essential to use boards equipped with high-quality antennas.
+Boards featuring a PCB antenna or external antenna are generally the most effective option for use as receivers.

 ### 📶 Receiver Options (Ranked by Signal Strength)